Identify the Transport Layer (TCP/UDP) and its weaknesses

 The transport layer controls the flow of information between hosts.
 Two protocols exist at the transport layer, the Transmission Control Protocol (TCP) and the User Datagram Protocol (UDP).

 These two protocols use ports for directing information, which are key to implementing Internet security measures.

 Transmission control protocol (TCP)

 The TCP handshake is a common area of attack.
-What happens in the TCP handshake process when a connection is established and when it is attacked is shown in the SlideShow below.
+What happens in the TCP handshake process when a connection is established and when it is attacked is shown in the following series of images.

 UDP is a connectionless protocol often used for broadcast-type protocols, such as audio or video traffic.

 Because a host issues a UDP message and does not expect a reply, embedding malicious activities within these types of datagrams is difficult.
 In addition, it is possible to flood a port with UDP attacks.